Israel–Russia relations: Russian citizens living in Israel

 Hundreds of thousands of Russian-Israeli citizens live in Israel.
 During Russian elections, the Russian government sets up polling stations across many Israeli cities as well as smaller towns, in order to enable the Russian citizens who are living in Israel to cast their vote.
-During the 2012 Russian Presidential elections, hundreds of thousands of Russian-Israelis could cast their vote in Israel.
+During the 2012 Russian presidential election, hundreds of thousands of Russian-Israelis could cast their vote in Israel.

-In the 2018 Russian Presidential Election, Vladimir Putin was the most popular candidate within Russian Israeli voters, winning 72.62% of the vote in Israel, with Ksenia Sobchak coming in second place with 13.42%.
+In the 2018 Russian presidential election, Vladimir Putin was the most popular candidate within Russian Israeli voters, winning 72.62% of the vote in Israel, with Ksenia Sobchak coming in second place with 13.42%.
 However, despite Russia setting up 14 polling stations in Israel, voter turnout was particularly low, with less than 10% of eligible Russian Israeli dual citizens in Israel showing up to vote on the day.

 The political party United Russia has opened an overseas branch in Israel.
 The Liberal Democratic Party of Russia also previously had an overseas branch in Israel.